Salerys/Library-of-Waham/README.md

 - ### Footer
-  - The footer section includes links to Library of Waham's Facebook, Instagram, Twitter and Youtube pages that currently don't exist yet at the time of creation for this project
+  - The footer section includes links to Library of Waham's Facebook, Instagram, and Twitter pages that currently don't exist yet at the time of creation for this project
   - The links will open to a new tab to allow easy navigation for the user
   - The footer is crucial to the user, it allows them to find and follow Library of Waham on various social media platforms